 Important general information

 Students interested in the pre-pharmacy career advising track must complete the necessary prerequisites for pharmacy school.
 The minimum credit requirement varies for each pharmacy school.
 VCU School of Pharmacy requires a total minimum of 52 semester hours, however some students elect to earn a baccalaureate degree before entering the program.
 Students interested in pharmacy school should consult with a pre-professional health career adviser to learn about requirements that are specific to the schools of pharmacy to which they hope to apply.

 Declaration of the pre-pharmacy career advising track through VCU Career Services - Pre-Professional Health Career Advising does not constitute admission to the VCU School of Pharmacy.
 Students must apply separately to the pharmacy school of their choice at the appropriate time.

 Students with an interest in preparing for pharmacy school must declare an academic major and should declare and maintain their pre-pharmacy advising track.
 Students do not earn a pre-pharmacy degree.
 Those unsure of their academic majors initially should clarify their academic interests through regular conversations with their academic adviser and pre-professional health career adviser.
 Pre-pharmacy students are encouraged to major in fields of greatest interest to them.
-To declare a pre-pharmacy career advising track, see the Pre-Professional Health Hub.
+To declare a pre-pharmacy career advising track, see the Pre-Professional Health Hub in Canvas.

 Prerequisites for the VCU Pharm.D. program